Mines of Spain State Recreation Area and E. B. Lyons Nature Center

 The Mines of Spain State Recreation Area and E. B. Lyons Nature Center is a state park located along the southern edge of the city of Dubuque, Iowa, United States.
 The 1439 acre park features picnic areas, 16.5 mi of walking/hiking trails, 3.5 mi of ski trails, and the Betty Hauptli Bird and Butterfly Garden.
 It also includes archaeological sites of national importance as an early lead mining and smelting venture led by French explorer Julien Dubuque, as well as Dubuque's gravesite.
 These sites have been collectively designated a National Historic Landmark District as Julien Dubuque's Mines.

+Name

+The park is named after the agreement between the Spanish Empire and Julien Dubuque.